gonzonieto/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
-This is a learning project developed during week 4 of Lighthouse Labs full-stack web developer bootcamp.

 ## Objectives

-- practice front-end development using HTML, CSS, JS, jQuery and AJAX
-- practice back-end development using Node.js & Express
+- use jQuery as much as possible when manipulating DOM elements
+- implement CSS transitions and animations, both with raw CSS and with jQuery
+- sanitize user input to protect against cross-site scripting
+- implement error handling and user warnings

 ## Dependencies